A scuffle has broken out between a drunken soldier and a civilian at a club.

 This is the action-packed world of Isaac Nabwana, a Ugandan film producer, who as a young boy growing up in the 70s and 80s Kampala, had great admiration for Chinese Kung Fu and Western action movies.
 Back then, the 2016 Quartz Africa Innovator honoree, never went to the local cinema to watch movies for fear of reprisal from his parents who believed children who went to cinemas played truant to do so.

-The fight scenes are so over-the-top and unusual for African movies it almost doesn’t matter it’s in a language spoken mainly just by Ugandans.
 So, he relied on his own fantasy and the stories told to him by his elder brothers and childhood friends on countless action movies they watched.
 He was fascinated by characters like American-born Chinese martial arts icon, Bruce Lee, the superstar of Hong Kong’s booming 1970s’ cinema.

 “Even now, I still relish in the imagination of my brothers’ storytelling, which I partly rely on to produce movies.
 They were very good storytellers,” the self-taught movie director, producer, script-writer and editor tells Quartz.